Sheepheerd/bblf202/main.typ

 = Project Design / Methodology

 == Hardware Design
 Students are provided with a kit to build their robot.
-Students will be able to attend *Robo-Nights* which will walk them through how to develop a specific iteration of the kit.
+Students will be able to attend *_Robo-Nights_* which will walk them through how to develop a specific iteration of the kit.
 This will provide students with a baseline to go from, no matter where they are in the project.

 == Software and Control
-*Expand the 'Software and Control' section.
-Make it more obvious what's expected in terms of coding.*

 The microcontrollers of the robots will be programmed by the students.
-Visual demonstrations will be provided during the *Robo-Nights*.
+Visual demonstrations will be provided during the *_Robo-Nights_*.
 Demonstration code will be provided for students to become familier with serial communication.
+Students will be expected to code:
+- IR sensing and data collection (Vision)
+- Motors (Movement)
+- Communication with microcontroller and externals (Connecting Vision with Movement)

 == Evaluation Plan
-*Expand the 'Evaluation Plan'.
-Try and give a point breakdown or something.
-*
 Student's performance will be evaluated based on their ability to design, build, and program a functional line-following robot.
 Close to the end of the semester, students will be permitted to enter their robot into a competition to compete against other student's robots.
 The end goal is not to see who is the winner, but for students to analyze the other created robots and their techniques.
+The competition will be evaluated based on:
+- Robot correctly following line
+- The speed of the robot and it's control

 = The Line
-*Like will the line be black tape on a carpet floor?
-Paint on a tiled floor? etc*
+The Line will be black duck tape on a white ground.
+- 1.88 in

 = Resources